 Gender Pay

-HW Fisher LLP has always been committed to the equality of our people.
+HW Fisher has always been committed to the equality of our people.
 We take pride in ensuring people of the same grade are treated equally.

 We have been pleased to note that over this review period our gender pay gap has remained significantly lower than the averages seen in our sector and across the UK last year.
 The median gender pay gap has decreased, which is positive and shows that the mean gender pay figure cannot be analysed in isolation.